mlturner88/vue-simple-bem/README.md

 ### Block

 The BEM block will automatically use the name of the component.
-If the component does not have a name then it will fallback to using the component's tag that Vue uses (which is usually what you registered the component as in the parent).
+If the component does not have a name then it will fall back to using the component's tag that Vue uses (which is usually what you registered the component as in the parent).
 If neither of these are available, it will attempt to use the `uuid` assigned to the component by the vue framework.
 If for _some_ reason, even this field is `undefined` (I'm not sure if that is actually possible) it defaults to `bem-block`.